 There is more to Icelandic music than just Sigur Ros and Björk , who are both Icelandic institutions now and deservedly so.
 If you think you do not know Sigur Ros it is likely that you will have heard their music on soundtracks to films and documentaries.

-Just when it gets all cold, dark and wintery, Iceland Airwaves comes to the rescue with a few days of eclectic music from Iceland and beyond. https://icelandairwaves.is/
+Just when it gets all cold, dark and wintery, Iceland Airwaves comes to the rescue with a few days of eclectic music from Iceland and beyond.
+The festival this year was cancelled for obvious reasons but is scheduled to return Nov 3rd-6th 2021 – YAY! https://icelandairwaves.is/

 I have probably seen Amiina about eight times now as they used to play with, and also open for, Sigur Ros.
 I saw them play Hurra in Reykjavik in 2017 performing Fantomas, a live soundtrack to a surreal silent movie.
 I saw them perform this again in Brighton in 2018.